-- Children should always have their own water bottle on hand or in the team drink crate to sip from during the game and at breaks in play. - Keep fluids cool (not a problem in winter) and have a mix of water and flavoured drinks, such as a sports drink, to encourage greater intake during and after activity. - Fluid loss will vary from game to game depending on a child's involvement in the action and the conditions.
-Be prepared to compensate for extra fluid loss if your child is overheating.

-- Remind children not to wait until they are thirsty before they start to drink.
-By then, they will already be starting to dehydrate and possibly overheat. - Discourage your junior netballers from using carbonated drinks before, during and immediately after exercise as they can upset the stomach and reduce their desire to drink.
-(Bloating can be a problem and means they will get too full before they drink a sufficient volume.) - It is not suitable for active children to have high-caffeine drinks before, during or after sport.
-Discourage intake of tea, coffee, cola drinks and the new-age energy drinks that contain large amounts of caffeine.
+- Children should always have their own water bottle on hand or in the team drink crate, to sip from during the game and at breaks in play. - Keep fluids cool not a problem in winter - and have a mix of water and flavoured drinks such as sports drink, or sports cordial, to encourage greater intake during and after activity. - Fluid loss will vary from game to game depending on a child's involvement in the action and the environmental conditions.
+Be prepared to compensate for extra losses if your child is overheating. - Remind children not to wait until they are thirsty before they start to drink!
+By then they will already be starting to dehydrate and possibly overheating. - Discourage your junior netballers from using carbonated drinks before, during and immediately after exercise as they can upset the stomach and reduce their desire to drink.
+(Bloating can be a problem and means they will get too full before they drink a sufficient volume.) - It is not suitable for active children to be using high caffeine drinks before, during or after sport.
+Discourage intake of tea, coffee, cola drinks and the new age 'energy' drinks that contain large amounts of caffeine.
 These are definitely not recommended for junior athletes. - Monitor drinks hygiene.
 Encourage your child to adopt healthy habits when drinking from a shared bottle.
-It is preferred that kids get into the habit of taking their own bottle, but if they forget, their lips should not touch any part of a shared bottle.
-Teach them how to squirt or use a chin-sipper bottle to get the water into their mouth. - Sports drinks are an excellent source of energy and fluid during and after activity.
-But encourage your netballer to use a straw or drink bottle they can squeeze to direct the fluid to the back of their mouth and avoid swishing round their mouth.
-It is also wise to encourage kids to rinse their mouth with water after taking any flavoured fluids.
+It is preferred that kids get into the habit of taking their own bottle.
+But if they forget, their lips should not touch any part of a shared bottle.
+Teach them how

+- to squirt or use a chin sipper bottle to get the water into their mouth. - Sports drinks are an excellent source of energy and fluid during and after activity.
+But encourage your netballer to drink flavoured fluids through a straw to direct the fluid to the back and avoid swishing round the mouth.